acepilot950-creator/holbertonschool-shell/init_files_variables_and_expansions/README.md

 11-binary_to_decimal : script that converts a number from base 2 to base 10.

 12-combinations : script that prints all possible combinations of two letters, except oo.

+13-print_float : script that prints a number with two decimal places, followed by a new line.